Ethical Sponsorship

 We appreciate that the recruitment process can be stressful for students - particularly as our Senior Consultant, who is responsible for our graduate and clerk recruitment and programs across Melbourne, is a former lawyer who has been through this process herself!
 We aim to make our process as transparent as possible - prior to the recruitment process commencing (in the clerkship guides and in speaking with students at events) and at each stage of the actual recruitment process (application, interview and offer stages).

 Baker McKenzie treats student wellbeing very seriously and is active in saying so in its written and verbal communications.
 In addition, we run a number of sessions for students, unique to Baker McKenzie, to support students with the recruitment process.
-We are also excited to be running a wellbeing workshop for Melbourne University Law Students' Society students this year!

 As always, we are open to students contacting us if they have any queries in relation to our recruitment process, and we look forward to supporting and connecting with students during the year ahead.